-Teachers who have been credited with 28 or greater years of experience will receive an increase of four percent (4%) above their base certified salary.
+Teachers who are within two steps of the top of the teacher salary schedule will receive an increase of four percent (4%) above their base certified salary for the summer school program only.

 2. Teacher reassigned to site supervisor

 Teachers reassigned to work as a site supervisor (object code 113) during the summer school period shall be assigned to a School Administrator I-VII category by the local board of education.